 Under the ICAA Officials navigation tab, you will find the contact information for all of your Board of Trustee Members, and District Representatives, along with many of their bios.
 They will be more than happy to talk to you if you contact them!

 Enroll your ICAA horse in one or more of our programs, and earn points, time, and/or miles for you and your horse.
-There are a number of programs, including Production Achievement, Trail Logging, Distance (Competitive Trail and Endurance), and the Open Show Point Program.
+There are a number of programs, including Production Achievement, Horsemanship, Distance (Competitive Trail and Endurance), and the Open Show Point Program.

 There are many items to choose from with the ICAA logo!
 Offered are t-shirts, jackets, sweatshirts, pajamas, caps, glassware, coffee mugs, travel mugs, hitch covers, bags, mouse pads, a dog coat, and much more!